stackhpc/terraform-kayobe-multinode/README.rst

    export OS_PASSWORD

 Or you can source the provided `init.sh` script which shall initialise terraform and export two variables.
-`OS_CLOUD` is a variable which is used by Terraform and must match an entry within `clouds.yml`.
+`OS_CLOUD` is a variable which is used by Terraform and must match an entry within `clouds.yml` (Not needed if you have sourced the openrc file).
 `OS_PASSWORD` is the password used to authenticate when signing into OpenStack.

 .. code-block:: console